Lunexa-Project/Lunexa/README.md

 * ```make depends target=arm-linux-android``` for 32bit android binaries
 * ```make depends target=aarch64-linux-android``` for 64bit android binaries

 The required packages are the names for each toolchain on apt.
 Depending on your distro, they may have different names.
-The `depends` system has been tested on Ubuntu 18.04, 20.04 and 22.04
+The `depends` system has been tested on Ubuntu 18.04 and 20.04.

-Using `depends` might also be easier to compile Lunexa on Windows than using MSYS.
+Using `depends` might also be easier to compile Monero on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distro (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as depicted above.

 The produced binaries still link libc dynamically.
 If the binary is compiled on a current distribution, it might not run on an older distribution with an older installation of libc.
-Passing `-DBACKCOMPAT=ON` to cmake will make sure that the binary will run on systems having at least libc version 2.17.

 ### GUIX builds